-The purpose of this seminar is to apply what has been learned in the classroom to the daily and often rugged challenges of pastoral leadership.
-This seminar will give students a broader understanding of issues faced in church ministry, practical tools for their first job in a ministry setting, greater self-awareness and confidence in God's calling, and interaction with peers about their Field Education experience.
+The purpose of this course is to apply what has been learned in the classroom to the daily and often rugged challenges of pastoral leadership.
+Field Education Seminar will give students a broader understanding of issues faced in church ministry, practical tools for their first job in a ministry setting, greater self-awareness and confidence in God's calling, and interaction with peers about their Field Education experience.